atomone-hub/atomone/x/gov/README.md

 When a proposal is finalized, the coins from the deposit are refunded regardless of wether the proposal is approved or rejected.
+If the proposal never moved to the voting period, the deposit is instead burned.
 All refunded or burned deposits are removed from the state.
 Events are issued when burning or refunding a deposit.